 Breastfeeding is providing nutrition to an infant using breat milk either directly by infant latching and sucking on the nipple or by feeding via bottle with expressed breast milk (when baby has difficulty suckling).
 Breast milk is the best milk for any baby but ...Read more

-Yes: In small doses.Get a more detailed answer ›
+Yes: Potential interaction exists if taken together.Get a more detailed answer ›

 What are the side effects of taking Zoloft (sertraline) and trazodone together at once?
 150 mg for Zoloft (sertraline) and 50 mg for trazodone.